LAST UPDATED: February 23rd, 2022

-The best protein for that is the whey protein which is absorbed fast.
+The best protein for that is whey protein which is absorbed fast.

-If you want a constant source of protein during a longer period of time then choose casein (found in low-fat dairy products).
+If you want a constant source of protein for a longer period of time then choose casein (found in low-fat dairy products).

 Tip: Whey protein is the perfect protein since it’s easy to prepare and absorb after training.

 The combination of proteins (protein shake) with carbs that are quickly absorbed is recommended to intake 30 minutes after your training at the latest.

 So, what’s the bottom line when it comes to eating after a workout: